Kids Checklist: How to Make and What Types Exist

 ☐ Task #3

-But even if we use pictures instead of text and checkboxes, it’s still a list of items aimed at achieving a predefined goal.
-In other words, a checklist.
+Even if we use pictures instead of text and checkboxes, we still create a list of items designed to achieve a predefined goal.
+In other words, it’s a checklist.
+One might consider this a to-do list, and perhaps that's acceptable.

 How to Create a Checklist for a Child